Abhishek-programs/library-management-system/README.md

 # library-management-system
-Library Management System with GUI and Database
+Library Management System with GUI and Database along with Few Unit Tests

 This is a Library Management System in Python that uses Tkinter for GUI and MySQL database system for CRUD operation on the database.